sciencemesh/sciencemesh/docs/content/en/docs/Procedures/_index.md

 linkTitle: "Procedures"
 weight: 600
 description: >
-  This section describes operational procedures for the ScienceMesh
+  This section describes operational procedures for the Science Mesh
 ---

-At the moment the ScienceMesh has the following operational procedures:
+At the moment, the Science Mesh has the following operational procedures:

   1. Science Mesh Site Admission Procedure
   1. Science Mesh Site Exit Procedure